Lewis A. Kaplan: Chevron v. Donziger

 Kaplan presided over and ruled in favor of Chevron's appeal of a major environmental case.
 It had originally been brought successfully on behalf of Ecuadorian indigenous tribes against Texaco-Chevron.
-Kaplan granted Chevron's motion barring enforcement of an almost $10 billion judgement by the Ecuadorian courts against the company.
-Lawyers for Chevron argued the ruling was illegitimate due to foul play on the part of the plaintiffs' in the case who allegedly introduced fabricated evidence and bribed witnesses and officials involved in the case.
-Kaplan found there to be overwhelming evidence that the Ecuadorian verdict was the result of a criminal conspiracy spear-headed by the plaintiff's lead attorney, Steven Donziger, who in turn, Kaplan fined $3.4 million for contempt and Chevron's legal fees, the largest contempt sanction in US history.
+Kaplan granted Chevron's motion barring enforcement of an almost $10 billion judgment awarded by the Ecuadorian courts against the company in February 2011.
+Lawyers for Chevron argued the ruling was illegitimate due to foul play on the part of the plaintiffs in the case who allegedly introduced fabricated evidence and bribed witnesses and officials involved in the case.
+Kaplan found there to be overwhelming evidence that the Ecuadorian verdict was the result of a criminal conspiracy spear-headed by the plaintiff's lead attorney, Steven Donziger.
+In a ruling in July 2019, Kaplan fined Donziger $3.4 million for contempt and for Chevron's legal fees, the largest contempt sanction in US history.

 Donziger was unable to satisfy the contempt fine and restitution award so Kaplan ordered he surrender certain personal items of his such as cell phones and computers.
-These devices were to be handed over to Chevron employees trying to locate any assets Dozinger may have concealed.
+These devices were to be handed over to Chevron employees trying to locate any assets Donziger may have concealed.
 Donziger refused to comply on the grounds doing so would be a breach of attorney-client privilege.
 In response, Kaplan found Donziger in criminal contempt and referred the case for prosecution.
-When the SDNY US Attorney's Office declined to pursue the case, Kaplan appointed a private law firm, Seward & Kissel to prosecute Donziger.
+When the SDNY US Attorney's Office declined to pursue the case in August 2019, Kaplan appointed a private law firm, Seward & Kissel to prosecute Donziger.

 Donziger has accused Kaplan of displaying a pro-corporate bias in the case.
 At the hearing, Alberto Guerra, a former Ecuadorian judge, testified for Chevron, claiming Donziger bribed him and others to win the case by fraud.
 Guerra's testimony was cited by Kaplan as a key factor in his decision.
 In 2015, Guerra claimed his testimony against Donziger had been largely a lie.
 According to The Intercept, Kaplan has written favorably about Chevron and "bypassed the standard random assignment process and handpicked someone he knew well, U.S. District Judge Loretta Preska, to oversee the case being prosecuted by the firm he chose."
 Seward & Kissel partner Rita Glavin claimed that the firm did not have a conflict of interest with regards to the case, even though Seward & Kissel has worked with Chevron at least twice, including as recently as 2018.
 In September 2020, the National Lawyers Guild and International Association of Democratic Lawyers filed a joint complaint against Kaplan over his treatment of Donziger, alleging that “statements and actions of Judge Kaplan over the last ten years show him to have taken on the role of counsel for Chevron … rather than that of a judge adjudicating a live controversy before him.”
-According to Amazon Watch, Kaplan had held investments in Chevron at the time of the trial.